Skip to article frontmatterSkip to article content

 This may be due to an incorrect BASE_URL configuration.
 See the MyST Documentation for reference.

-Large Language Models (LLMs) and generative AI have fundamentally changed what it means to build software.
+Large Language Models (LLMs) and Generative AI have fundamentally changed what it means to build software.
 We’ve moved from telling computers exactly what to do, step by step, to showing them examples and watching them learn patterns we never explicitly programmed.
-It’s a bit like the difference between following a recipe and learning to cook by watching someone who hopefully knows what they’re doing.
+It’s a bit like the difference between following a recipe versus learning to cook by watching a pro chef who (hopefully!) knows what they’re doing.

-What’s also very exciting is that don’t need a “supercomputer” anymore to get all the best benefits from this.
-The combination of open-source tools like Ollama, surprisingly capable small models, and the everyday laptop sitting on your desk has democratized generative AI in a way that would have seemed impossible just a few years ago.
-GenAI isn’t a luxury reserved for big tech companies with massive GPU clusters—it’s a programmable resource available to every developer, student, professor and curious tinkerer who wants to experiment.
+What’s also very exciting is that you don’t need a “supercomputer” anymore to get all the best benefits from AI.
+The combination of: the general increase in efficiency of AI and ML technology, creation of open-source tools like Ollama, along with capable efficient (small) models - has democratized Generative AI in a way that would have seemed impossible just a few years ago.
+Now, GenAI isn’t a luxury reserved for big tech companies with massive GPU clusters — it’s a programmable resource which can be made available to every student, professor and curious tinkerer who wants to experiment.

 This book is a hands-on, example-driven journey through practical AI-augmented software engineering.
-We’ll explore the core concepts you actually need: prompting or “prompt engineering” (the art of talking to models effectively), retrieval-augmented generation (teaching models to reference external knowledge), agent architectures (systems that can plan and execute multi-step tasks), and code generation/review that actually works.
-But here’s the key—every concept comes with executable Python examples that you can run, modify, and learn from.
-No hand-waving, and nothing “left as an exercise for the reader.”
+Together, we’ll explore the core concepts you actually need for success in tech: prompting or “prompt engineering” (the art of communicating with models effectively), retrieval-augmented generation (teaching models to reference external knowledge), agent architectures (systems that can plan and execute multi-step tasks), and code generation & review that actually works (based on empirical research).
+But here’s the key value add — every concept comes with carefully crafted executable Python examples that you can run, modify, directly learn from, and use to kickstart your own projects!
+No hand-waving, and nothing “left as an exercise for the reader” (okay maybe a few!).
+I also include a few of my best attempts at humor, because we all know software engineering is much better with a joke or two!
+I’ll do my best not to rely too much on zoomer slang to be funny.

-The book discusses the mechanics of how code-specific models work, why RAG systems help ground AI in reality rather than hallucinations, and how to design agents that can tackle complex programming tasks without getting lost.
-You’ll understand not just what these systems do, but how they do it and why certain approaches work better than others.
+The book discusses the mechanics of how code-specific models work (and differ or excel), why RAG systems help ground AI in reality rather than hallucinations, and how to design agents that can tackle complex programming tasks without getting lost.
+You’ll understand not just what these systems do, but how they do it and why certain approaches work better than others when going about these tasks.

-This material is written for teachers who want to bring AI into their curriculum, students building mental models of these strange new tools, and software engineers who want to integrate GenAI into their workflow.
+This material is written especially for teachers who want to bring AI into their curriculums, students building mental models of AI tools, and software engineers who want to integrate GenAI into their workflow.
 The goal is to make AI concrete and comprehensible, so you can use it productively and know when to trust it (and when not to).

 Notes on Book Software

-To aid reproducibility, I show the Python version — and versions of the major Python packages — used to build this executable book.
+To aid reproducibility and understanding, I show and discuss the (Python) software package versions used to build this executable book!

 from platform import python_version